rmazzier/STAR/README.md

 Our results can be reproduced by training STAR from scratch.
 To do so:

+1. Extract the dataset in the folder `data/raw_data/`
-1. Configure the `ablation_runs.csv` file, by specifying possibly multiple configurations of the hyperparameters.
+2. Configure the `ablation_runs.csv` file, by specifying possibly multiple configurations of the hyperparameters.
-2. Train all the models specified in the .csv file by executing the following script:
+3. Train all the models specified in the .csv file by executing the following script:
 ```
 python3 train.py
 ```